inab/SmartRNASeqCaller/README.md

 ### Requirements:
 SmartRNASeqCaller expects the user to have a processed reference fasta file as required by GATK guidelines, meaning having a .fai and .dict files before starting the process.

-It also requires a set od bed files (provdied under resources/hg19) with:
+It also requires a set od bed files (provided under resources/hg19) with:
  - Repmask from UCSC regions
  - Regions containing the first 4bp of each of intron ends
  - RNAEdit positions